Why is this medication prescribed?

 - if you are taking antacids such as Maalox or Mylanta, take them at least 2 hours before you take gabapentin tablets, capsules, or solution.

-- tell your doctor if you have or have ever had kidney disease.
+- tell your doctor if you have or have ever had lung or kidney disease.
 If you will be taking the extended-release tablets, also tell your doctor if you need to sleep during the day and stay awake at night.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking gabapentin, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking gabapentin.